Veganism and pregnancy

 7. Pregnancy and the Vegan Diet, Vegetarian Resource Group

-11. Healthy eating and weight gain for vegan pregnant and breastfeeding mothers, Queensland Health Department
+12. Healthy eating for vegetarian or vegan pregnant and breastfeeding mothers, Queensland Health Department

 See also our article Feeding children a vegan diet.